philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 With the Scheduler, it’s possible to control when certain callbacks can be executed.
 It is built deep into the latest React implementation and works out of the box with Concurrent mode.

-That said, tere are two limitations of the Scheduler:
+That said, there are two limitations of the Scheduler:

 1. **Resource Fighting.** The Scheduler tries to use all of the resources available.
 This causes issues if multiple instances of a scheduler run on the same thread and compete for resources.
 We need to ensure that all parts of our application will use the same instance.
-2. **Interleaving tasks with browser work.** Since the Scheduler runs in the browser, it can only do what the browser allows us to.
+2. **Interleaving tasks with browser work.** Since the Scheduler runs in the browser, it only has access to the APIs the browser exposes.
 Document lifecycles like rendering or garbage collection can interfere with the work in an uncontrollable way.

 To remove these limitations, the Google Chrome team is working together with React, Polymer, Ember, Google Maps, and the Web Standards Community to create a [Scheduling API in the browser](https://github.com/spanicker/main-thread-scheduling).
 What an exciting time!